jethrodaniel/whatup/docs/inital_design.md

 The server implements a basic TCP socket, and listens on port 9001 (or another optional port) for requests, which will be routed to TCP sockets.

-When the server recieves a client connection, it forks and assigns a unique id to the client by its IP address and a user provided name.
+When the server recieves a client connection, it starts a new thread and assigns a unique id to the client by a random number and a user provided name.

-Multiple clients can connect, since the server forks a process for each connection.
+Multiple clients can connect, since the server starts a new thread for each connection.

 ```
 $ whatup server